 The actress, 49, even alleges that the church “established a satellite location less than a mile away from the production offices in Van Nuys [L.A.] in 2017,” adds the source.

-Scientology spokeswoman Karin Pouw denies the claims to Us, calling them “ludicrous,” adding that the church moved there “months before” Remini’s production company, Intellectual Property Corporation.
+Scientology spokeswoman Karin Pouw denies the claims to Us, calling them “ludicrous,” adding that the church moved there “months before” Remini’s production company, No Seriously Productions.

 “In Remini’s mind this is some kind of conspiracy against her,” Pouw says.
 “Remini’s publicity stunt is as stupid now as it was then, just like all of her other conspiracy theories.”

 For more on Remini’s decision whether to sue the Church of Scientology, watch the video above and pick up the new issue of Us Weekly, on stands now!

 For access to all our exclusive celebrity videos and interviews – Subscribe on Youtube!